sonderangebot10/React-native-test/README.md

 # React-native-test

+Simple React-native App with private routes and json data fetch mock.
+React-native, Express.
-Created a sample react native application with login functionality and mocked backend communication.
+Login functionality and mocked backend communication.

 Application idea - all in one remote to control IoT devices.